mozilla/addons-blog/README.md

 #### How to redeploy -stage?

-Either wait up to 3 hours or go to [the Circle CI page][circle-addons-blog] and re-run the `autodeploy-stage` workflow (or the mot recent "stage" tag).
+Either wait up to 3 hours or go to [the Circle CI page][circle-addons-blog] and re-run the `autodeploy-stage` workflow (or the most recent "stage" tag).

 ### -prod